 Made By: Webster-Chicago Corp., aka WebCor, 5622 W. Bloomingdale Ave., Chicago, IL [North Austin]

 The first home dictation machines came around in the first decade of the 1900s, incorporating the same types of wax cylinders that had been used for playing music up until the rise of phonograph disc records.
 There were popular dictation models from heavy-hitters Alexander Graham Bell (the Dictaphone) and Thomas Edison (Voice Writer), but these things were mega-expensive—priced about the same as the leading typewriters of the era (roughly $2,000 in modern money).
-And thus, even as radio arrived in most living rooms throughout the 1920s, most people still didn’t have a way to record their own boring conversations about Babe Ruth or the Lindbergh baby, let alone programs direct from the radio itself.
+And thus, even as radio arrived in most living rooms throughout the 1920s, most people still didn’t have a way to record the programs on it—let alone their own pontifications on Babe Ruth or the Lindbergh baby.

-And this finally brings us to the object in question .
-The Webster-Chicago Electronic Memory Wire Recorder—model No. 180—made its debut in the late 1940s, and for a brief moment in time, it was a game changer.
-A new way to capture a thought, re-live a moment, or, if you’re a TV detective, catch a killer confessing to their crime.
+And this finally brings us to the object in question . . .
+Webster-Chicago’s Electronic Memory Wire Recorder—model No. 180—made its debut in the late 1940s, and for a brief moment in time, it represented the apex of audio tech.
+Now there was a new, easier way to capture a thought, re-live a moment, teach a lesson, or—if you were a TV detective—catch a killer confessing to their crime.

 [A Webster Chicago wire recorder featured on a 1952 episode of Martin Kane: Private Eye]